-USING OUR FURRY FRIENDS
+USING OUR NON-HUMAN FRIENDS

 Regardless of perspective, animals have made vital contributions to medical research.
 Does science have an obligation to consider their well-being?